 One unique aspect of MYP is our timeline of production: students only rehearse for two weeks before the performance (lead characters rehearse three weeks).
 This accelerated schedule has a number of benefits.
 First, by not monopolizing a large part of the summer break, we have more students available to participate.
 In addition, the shorted timeline helps to secure the higher number of volunteer staff members (currently more than 30).

 MYP productions take place in the Schneider Center for the Performing Arts at Maryville High School in Maryville, Missouri.

 To help ensure any student with the desire to participate may do so, MYP strives each year to keep camp costs as low as possible.
 In 2019, MYP students are contributing $75 per person to participate in the production (additional participants in the same family receive a $10 price break).
 In return, students not only participate in the production, but also receive a t-shirt, certificate and medal, and attend the family picnic and cast party.
 A limited number of scholarships have been offered in the past, as funds allow, helping families participate in MYP that may not possess the financial means to do so.

 The remainder of MYP’s revenue is made up from ticket sales, program advertising sales, donations from individuals and service clubs, and other special performances.

 Putting on a summer camp for 150+ kids is not an inexpensive endeavor!
 An average MYP summer camp budget is between $12,000 and $15,000.
 This pays for shirts, snacks, sets, props, costumes, equipment rental, a company picnic and pizza party, programs, advertising, etc. The ONLY way MYP is able to pull this off is due to the extraordinary support of our MYP families, volunteers, business community, civic organizations, and many, many others that contribute to our camp.
-If you are interested in supporting Maryville Young Players with a tax-deductible donation, please visit our donation page.
+If you are interested in supporting Maryville Young Players please visit our donation page.
 THANK YOU!